ioi/ioi.github.io/checklist.md

 - pg_dump may refuse to complete on a slave if there are rows being deleted from the database.
 So you should stop replication first, or dump on the primary.
 - pg_reload from a dumped SQL file can be unreliable with LO.
 Always check for errors when restoring the database, and check that large objects get restored correctly.
 The bug may be related to auto vacuum co-inciding with restore.

-## Printing

-- In IOI 2015, a custom cups filter was used to watermark each page of a printout, and add front and back pages.
-See https://github.com/ioi/ioi-utilities/tree/master/print-filter for details.
-- In IOI 2014, a header page was created for each printout.
-The header page contained the contestant's name and the seat number, so that the runner can deliver it efficiently.
-It also contained an image, which was impossible to be generated on contestant's machines, in order to prevent attacks using fake header pages.
-Two different images were used on different contest days.
-- Delivering printouts is non-trivial.
-Train the runners:
-  - how to identify a single print job
-  - how to identify the correct table to deliver to

 ## Things to simulate before the contest

 - simulate entire contest (we have dumps from previous years in the ITC archive)